mikeywaites/kim/docs/quickstart.rst

 --------------------------------

-If you have a list of objects and would like to output a list of serialized dictionaries, you can use the *many* parameter:
+If you have a list of objects and would like to output a list of serialized dictionaries, you can use the *many* option:

 .. code-block:: python